-No 1 Murray loses to Zverev in 4th round of Australian Open
+No 1 Murray out in 4th-round upset to Zverev in Australia

 MELBOURNE, Australia (AP) -- Andy Murray won't be breaking his Australian Open title drought this year after a stunning fourth-round loss to 50th-ranked Mischa Zverev.

-The five-time Australian Open finalist was unsettled by the left-handed serve and volleyer in a 7-5, 5-7, 6-2, 6-4 upset loss Sunday that seriously changes the tournament landscape in the second week.
+The five-time Australian Open finalist was unsettled by the left-handed serve-and-volleyer in a 7-5, 5-7, 6-2, 6-4 upset loss Sunday that seriously changes the tournament landscape in the second week.

-Murray's exit follows the second-round departure of six-time defending champion Novak Djokovic, beaten in the second round by wild-card entry Denis Istomin.
+Murray's exit follows the second-round departure of six-time defending champion Novak Djokovic, beaten in the second round by No. 117-ranked wild-card entry Denis Istomin.

-That makes it the first time since 2002 that the top two seeds haven't reached the Australian Open quarterfinals, and the first time at a Grand Slam since the French Open in 2004.
+It's the first time since 2002 that the top two seeds haven't reached the Australian Open quarterfinals, and the first time at a Grand Slam since the French Open in 2004.

 ''Right now I'm down,'' Murray said. ''But I've had tough losses before and come back from them.''

-The absence of Djokovic and Murray from the quarterfinals opens up opportunities.
+The absence of Djokovic and Murray from the quarterfinals - the first time since 2007 that at least one of them hasn't reached the last eight at a major - opens up opportunities.

-Zverev will play a quarterfinal against the winner of Sunday's later match between 17-time major winner Roger Federer, who is returning from injury, and No. 5 Kei Nishikori, who reached the U.S. Open final in 2014 but has never won a slam.
+Zverev will play a quarterfinal against the winner of Sunday's later match between 17-time Grand Slam champion Roger Federer, who is returning from injury, and No. 5 Kei Nishikori, who reached the U.S. Open final in 2014 but has never won a Grand Slam.

 On the other half of the draw, Rafael Nadal is the only man still in contention who has won a Grand Slam title.
 The 30-year-old Spaniard has 14 - but none since the 2014 French Open.